msu8/hive/docs/developing.md

 - [Delve](https://github.com/go-delve/delve/tree/master/Documentation/installation)
 - *source hack/dev_env_vars.sh*

-After opening Hive in VScode, you can set the IDE for debugging by pressing *ctrl + shift + D* and clicking on *create launch.json*.
+After opening Hive in VScode, you can seup the IDE for debugging by pressing *ctrl + shift + D* and clicking on *create launch.json*.

 The launch.json will govern which aspect to debug, e.g. the controller or the operator.
 Pressing F5 starts the debug process.

-Example of launch.json for debugging the controller *(absolute path required, fill in your username)*
+Example of launch.json for debugging the controller *(absolute paths are required, fill in your username)*

 ```bash
 {